Varroa Detection Kit

 2. Varroa Separation

 - Replace the lid and tighten.
-Gently shake the Varroa Check tool up and down for 60 seconds.
-Shake gently to prevent foaming.
+Gently swirl the Varroa Check tool clockwise for 60 seconds.
+Swirl gently to prevent foaming.

-- Shake vertically, from side to side, or rotate it to optimize separation.
+- Swirl counterclockwise, or rotate it to optimize separation.

 - Count the mites by looking through the transparent bowl or after removing the basket of bees.